Black Beauty Zucchini Recipe That Brings Out Garden-Fresh Flavor

 Flavor Variations Worth Trying

-Black Beauty zucchini is a blank canvas with endless potential.
+The Black Beauty zucchini recipe is a blank canvas with endless potential.
 Once you’ve mastered the basic sauté, here are some delicious ways to mix it up.

-Add sliced cherry tomatoes, Kalamata olives, crumbled feta, and fresh oregano.
-A quick drizzle of balsamic vinegar right before serving makes it pop.
+Mediterranean Style: Add sliced cherry tomatoes, Kalamata olives, crumbled feta, and fresh oregano.

-Toss the hot zucchini with chopped basil and thyme, then top with a generous handful of grated Parmesan.
-It’s simple and packed with umami.
+Herby Parmesan Zucchini: Toss the hot zucchini with chopped basil and thyme, then top with a generous handful of grated Parmesan.

-Add a pinch of red pepper flakes, a splash of tamari, and finish with toasted sesame seeds.
-Serve over jasmine rice or quinoa.
+Spicy Vegan Kick: Add a pinch of red pepper flakes, a splash of tamari, and finish with toasted sesame seeds.

-Dip zucchini slices in egg, coat in breadcrumbs and Parmesan, then bake at 425°F for 15 minutes.
-Serve with marinara or aioli for dipping.
+Crispy Baked Zucchini Rounds: Dip zucchini slices in egg, coat in breadcrumbs and Parmesan, then bake at 425°F for 15 minutes.

-If you’re in the mood for something sweet instead of savory, you can also turn your extra zucchini into a moist, tender treat.
+If you’re in the mood for something sweet, you can also turn your extra zucchini into a moist, tender treat.
 This zucchini squash cake recipe is rich, spiced, and surprisingly simple to make.

 grilled black beauty zucchini served with lemon